Many moons ago I was teaching a Hypnosis course. A student on the course was genuinely surprised when I said, I was recovering from a cold.

 “I wouldn’t expect you to get a cold Alexia.”

-I found the students assumption interesting, being a Hypnotherapist somehow made me immune to getting a common cold.
+I found the students assumption interesting that being a Hypnotherapist somehow made me immune to getting a common cold.

 There’s an assumption that we (Therapists) have worked it all out and our lives are uncomplicated and blissful.
 So to admit, that I experience inner conflict may seem incongruous to my profession.